 The Positive Benefits Of Gardening In Containers

 Times have changed, and living small, leaving a smaller carbon footprint, is all the rage.
-I am once again picking up these magazines because I am excited about this movement.
+I’m once again picking up these magazines because I am excited about this movement.

 I write a lot about small space living and gardening.
-And today I’m going to give you more reasons to want to garden in containers.
+Today, I’m going to give you more reasons to consider gardening in containers.

 pot of petunias

-Because you are caring for a container garden, you will save on water and the price of seeds and tools.
-A big in ground garden can get expensive to maintain.
+Because you are caring for a container garden, you will save on water, as well as the cost of seeds and tools.
+An in-ground garden can get expensive to maintain.

 A small garden also gives you a better yield on the money you do spend.
 Small areas are perfect for herbs.
 Purchasing herbs in the produce section at the grocery store can get expensive.

-Have a pot of herbs by the back door and you’ll always have that seasoning right at hand.
+Have a pot of herbs by the back door, and you’ll always have that perfect herbal seasoning right at hand.

 container plants and angel

 If you’re expecting bad weather, you can bring a container inside if need be.
-It also means you can change out plants with the season more easily.
+It also means you can easily change out plants with the seasons.

-Another reason to garden in containers is that you have all kinds of options when it comes to location.
-You can move containers if they aren’t doing so well in a certain area.
+Another reason to garden in containers is that you have numerous options when it comes to location.
+You can relocate containers if they aren’t performing well in a particular area.

 Many plants can become invasive and take over a garden.
 Gardening in containers also means there is no spread where you don’t want it.

 I rarely see a weed in my container plants.
-Containers once planted mostly need watering, dead heading and sometimes dividing.
+Once planted, containers mostly need watering, deadheading, and sometimes dividing.

 fairy garden

-It takes a lot less water to water a pot than it does a big garden.
+It takes significantly less water to water a pot than it does a large garden.

 spider plant

-You can group containers in a decorative fashion, giving it a style of your own.
-You can elevate some plants behind others for dramatic interest.
+It’s fun to can decoratively group containers, giving them a style of your own.
+You can also elevate some plants behind others for added dramatic interest.

 You have endless possibilities with containers.
 I guess that’s what I like most about gardening in containers.